virtualritz/exifmv/README.md

 With default settings `exifmv` uses move/rename only for organizing files .
 The only thing you risk is having files end up somewhere you didn’t intend.

-However, if you specify the `--remove-existing-source-files` flag and it detects duplicates it will delete the originl at the source.
+But – if you specify the `--remove-existing-source-files` flag and it detects duplicates it will delete the original at the source.
 This is triggered by files at the destination matching in name and size.

 **In this case the original is removed!**